dipack95/Prims_Network/README.md

+# Prims Minimum Spanning Tree for a Graph
 This is a Graph Theory based project to connect all the villages in an area, most efficiently.
 It uses the Prim's algorithm to construct the Minimum Spanning Tree for the graph.